Arthur J. Collingsworth: Life

 In 1999 Collingsworth conceived and promoted the initiative known as the Millennium Technology Prize as Finland's legacy for serving as President of the European Union.
 The Prize of 800,000 to one million Euros is given every other year to someone who has made the greatest contribution to a technology that improves the quality of life and sustainable development.
 It is the world's largest award in the field of technology.
 The Prize is presented by the President of Finland.
 In 2004 the President of Finland conferred the Order of the Lion, Commander class, on Collingsworth making him one of the few foreigners to have received Finland's two highest decorations.

 The U.S. President appointed him to a four-year term on the National Security Education Board in 2002.
 Between 1997 and 2009 Collingsworth lectured on European history aboard more than 25 cruises for the National Trust for Historic Preservation and the Metropolitan Museum of Art.
-During this period he divided his time among San Francisco and Prague, Czech Republic, and San Diego, California (2003) and Berlin, Germany starting in 2008.
+During this period he divided his time among San Francisco, Prague, San Diego, and Berlin starting in 2008.

-Collingsworth has had a lifelong interest in Imperial Russia.
-His Godfather, Tihon Kulikovsky, was the eldest son of Grand Duchess Olga Alexandrovna and nephew of Czar Nicholas II.
+Collingsworth had a lifelong interest in Imperial Russia.
+His godfather, Tihon Kulikovsky, was the eldest son of Grand Duchess Olga Alexandrovna and nephew of Czar Nicholas II.
 He visited Olga various times when she was living in exile in Canada in the 1950s.
-She was a gifted painter (primarily watercolors but also oils) and Collingsworth has assembled one of the largest private collections of her art that has been shown in several exhibitions, including a special exhibition at the residence of the Russian Ambassador in Washington, D.C.
+She was a gifted painter (primarily watercolors but also oils) and Collingsworth assembled one of the largest private collections of her art that has been shown in several exhibitions, including a special exhibition at the residence of the Russian Ambassador in Washington, D.C.
 In 2006 he accompanied members of the Romanov family to the state reburial of Olga's mother, Empress Maria Feodorovna (Dagmar), in St. Petersburg, Russia.
-He has lectured extensively on the history of the Romanov Family and Imperial Russia.
+He lectured extensively on the history of the Romanov Family and Imperial Russia.

-Collingsworth had a keen interest in encouraging young people to study abroad.
+Collingsworth had an interest in encouraging young people to study abroad.
 Over the years, Collingsworth and Simmons gave out scholarships to students in many parts of the world.
-They have stayed in touch with many of these exceptional people and watched them launch impressive careers in their respective countries.
+They stayed in touch with many of these people and watched them launch careers in their respective countries.

 Simmons and Collingsworth traveled extensively.
 They lived together in many parts of the US, most recently in the San Diego area, and over the years they maintained homes in Tokyo, London, Scotland, Prague and Berlin.

 Arthur J. Collingsworth died in Berlin, Germany on July 23, 2013, from complications of bone marrow cancer.